laas29/astraCodeChallenge/README.md

 #### To run it through npm

+`cd backend/`

 `npm run dev`

+You can verify if the application is running when the following message is displayed in the terminal or docker logs (depending on the way you use to run it):

+`Apollo server running at http://localhost:4000/graphql`

 If you want to edit the queries then access to `http://localhost:4000/graphql`